Emergent Recurrent Extension Phase Transition in a Quasiperiodic Chain: Recurrent Extension Phase Transition

-Now let's focus on the first case.
-One can notice that the situation of $\xi>0$ appears sporadically in the system near $\lambda=0.6$, which means the system is not in the pure extended state and the intermediate phase is about to emerge [see Fig.~\ref{fixeta}(a)].
+Now let's focus on the first case $\eta=2.2$.
+We first calculate fractal dimension $\Gamma$ corresponding to different energy levels of the system, which is a good indicator in distinguishing different phases.
+One can notice that the situation of $\Gamma\rightarrow 0$ appears sporadically in the system near $\lambda=0.6$ [shown by red circle in Fig.~\ref{fixeta}(a)], which means the system is not in the pure extended state and the intermediate phase is about to emerge [see Fig.~\ref{fixeta}(a)].
 When $\lambda$ further increases, however, the system will resume its extension property.
 This is consistent with the phase diagram we have scanned through $\kappa$, i.e., emergent REPT will occur in the system.
-To better identify the emergent REPT, we calculate various typical observables and plot them in Fig.~\ref{fixeta}(b), including average IPR $\overline{\xi}$, average NPR $\overline{\zeta}$, average fractal dimensions $\overline{\Gamma}=\frac{1}{N}\sum_{n}\Gamma_{n}$, as well as $\kappa$.

-All these quantities oscillate violently around $\lambda=0.6$, which consistently demonstrate that the extended phase (white region) and intermediate phase (gray region) will alternate in the region with the quasiperiodic intensity around $\lambda=0.6$.
-Specifically, we find a large fluctuation in $\kappa$ after it first enters the intermediate phase, and we zoom in the corresponding region to find the IPR $\xi$ repeatedly switches between zero and finite values with an increasing quasiperiodic potential $\lambda$.
+To better identify the emergent REPT, we plot the average IPR $\overline{\xi}$ and average NPR $\overline{\zeta}$ in Fig.~\ref{fixeta}(b).
+The $\overline{\xi}$ rises and falls multiple times around $\lambda=0.6$, which consistently demonstrates that the extended phase (white region) and the intermediate phase (gray region) will alternate in the region of quasiperiodic strength around $\lambda=0.6$.
+We show in the inset the variation of the $\overline{\xi}$ with increasing system size near $\lambda = 0.6$.
+It can be seen that the $\overline{\xi}$ of the extended phase is constantly decaying towards 0, while the intermediate phase will gradually converge to form two distinct peaks.
+This is a sufficient explanation for the occurrence of REPT near $\lambda=0.6$.

-In addition, the scaling analysis can also well illustrate the REPT.
-Fig.~\ref{fixeta}(c) shows how $\kappa$ changes with system size under different $\lambda$, which can distinguish well between the pure phase (localized or extended phase) and intermediate phase.
-The $\kappa$ corresponding to the pure phase ($\lambda=0.3,~0.58,~0.7,~3$) will linearly decrease as the system size increases, while the $\kappa$ of the intermediate phase ($\lambda=0.57,~0.6,~2$) will tend to a constant with an increasing system size.
+Besides, we show the scaling behavior of the fractal dimension $\Gamma$ of all eigenstates under different quasiperiodic intensities $\lambda$.
+As shown in the figure, as the size of the system increases, $\Gamma$ corresponding to eigenstates of the extended phase ($\lambda=0.4, 0.6, 0.72$), the intermediate phase ($\lambda=0.58, 0.63$) and the localized phase ($\lambda=4$) tend to 1; partly to 1 and partly to 0; and to 0, respectively.